laurenshareshian/laurenshareshian.github.io/_posts/2017-07-16-Fantasy-Football-and-Regression.md

 Unfortunately, adding team to the feature matrix did not increase my adjusted R^2 on my testing data.

 College.
 I postulated that perhaps what college a player attended might affect his points.
 I wasn’t quite sure how to classify colleges so I did it two different ways: in my first analysis, I looked at which college teams historically had won the most [championships since 1936](https://en.wikipedia.org/wiki/College_football_national_championships_in_NCAA_Division_I_FBS).
-However, I figured that perhaps how many championships that a college won in the 1970s or 1980s might not really have an effect on how a player was doing today.
+However, I figured that how many championships a college won in the 1970s or 1980s might not really have an effect on how a player was doing today.
 So alternatively, I considered how many of the top 300 current players according to EPSN were from each college.
 Top schools measured in each way are located here:

 <img src="/images/schools1.png" width="300"/> <img src="/images/schools2.png" width="350"/>